Fuel a Safer World

 Mental health focus

 We understand how mental health can impact the wellbeing, safety and productivity of our employees.
 The Covid-19 pandemic brought this issue into greater focus, as we looked to support our staff during these difficult times.
 In addition to our four trained mental health first aiders, we introduced quarterly check-ins with every employee – a practise that will continue.
 We also offered online training courses and workshops, published monthly news bulletins, and arranged online get-togethers to keep our staff informed and connected.
-From 2021 specific mental health training will be offered to all line managers.
+From 2021 specific mental health training was offered to all line managers.